Abdukodir Khusanov: U20 team

 In March 2023, Khusanov joined the Uzbekistan U20 squad for the AFC U-20 Asian Cup.
 His first tournament match was on 1 March 2023, against Syria.
 The team topped their group, advancing to the knockout stage.
 On 11 March 2023, Khusanov helped the team defeat Australia in a penalty shoot-out in the quarter-finals, thus securing a spot in the 2023 FIFA U-20 World Cup.
 In their semi-final on 15 March 2023, Uzbekistan defeated South Korea in another penalty shoot-out.
 The team then claimed the championship title by defeating Iraq in the final on 18 March.

 In May 2023, Khusanov was called up to the Uzbekistan U20 team for the FIFA U-20 World Cup.
 His first match in the tournament was on 20 May 2023, against Argentina.
 After finishing second in their group, the team advanced to the knockout stage, where they were eliminated by Israel in the round of 16 on 30 May 2023.
 Throughout the tournament, Khusanov was a key player, playing every match in full.

 U23 team

-Uzbekistan vs. Spain, 2024 Summer Olympic men's association football, Parc des Princes (Paris).
+Uzbekistan vs. Spain, 2024 Summer Olympics, Parc des Princes, Paris.

 In September 2023, Khusanov joined the Uzbekistan U23 team for the AFC U-23 Asian Cup qualifiers.
 He debuted on 6 September 2023, in a match against Afghanistan.
 Khusanov provided his first assist for the under-23 team on 12 September 2023, in a match against Iran, which helped secure a narrow victory.

 In April 2024, Khusanov was part of the Uzbekistan U23 squad for the AFC U-23 Asian Cup.
 He played his first match on 23 April 2024 against Vietnam, starting in the line-up.
 The team reached the final, where they lost to Japan on 3 May 2024; however, Khusanov did not take part in the final match.